NativePHP/nativephp.com/resources/views/docs/1/the-basics/application-menu.md

 NativePHP also ships with a number of "special" menu items that provide specific behavior for you to use in your menus.

-These items usually have default labels and hotkeys associated with them and provide the basic default functionality commonly associated with them in any web browser.
+These items usually have default labels and hotkeys associated with them and provide the basic, default functionality commonly associated with them in any web browser.
 Therefore, they do not fire any click events.

-You may only override their label.
+You may only override their labels.

 ### Separators
 You may add separators to your menu by using the `Menu::separator()` method.

-A separator is a horizontal line that separates menu items.
+A separator is a horizontal line that visually separates menu items.

 ```php
 Menu::make(